Clinical Services

 Where are we?

-We work in all areas of the school, within classrooms or dedicated rooms in school.
+We work in all areas of the school with learners and staff, providing assessment, therapy and training, within classrooms or dedicated rooms in school.

 Who receives which type of intervention?

-All students at Gretton School will have access to advice from within the range of therapist and educational services at a universal (school wide) level.
+All learners at Gretton School will have access to advice from within the range of therapist and educational services at a universal (school wide) level.
 This will not require a specific referral.

 Any specific therapy and/or educational psychology referrals will be considered and discussed at a weekly multidisciplinary meeting to establish which service (or combination) can best assess and address the needs that have been raised by the referrer.
 The referrals are made by a staff member at the school.
 Parents and carers will be informed if a referral has been made and consent established before any intervention can take place.

-Note: not every student will need 1:1 or targeted interventions from the therapy team.
-Many students’ needs will be addressed at the “universal” school wide level available for every student in the specialist school provision of Gretton School.
+Note: not every learner will need 1:1 or targeted interventions from the therapy team.
+Many learners’ needs will be addressed at the “universal” school wide level available for every learner as we are a specialist school.

 Consent:

-Gretton School takes the voice of its students very seriously.
-When consent is sought for students below the age of 18, parents will have full responsibility for providing this consent.
-For students over the age of 18, who have the capacity to do so, consent will be sought, in the first instance from them, and only with their permission will parents be kept informed.
+Gretton School takes the voice of its learners very seriously.
+When consent is sought for learners below the age of 18, parents will have full responsibility for providing this consent.
+For learners over the age of 18, who have the capacity to do so, consent will be sought, in the first instance from them, and only with their permission will parents be kept informed.
 Where there are any concerns about capacity, we will seek to discuss with the learner the necessity for parental support.

 If you have any questions about the therapies available at Gretton School please contact the team on info@grettonschool.com or 01223 277438.